shamimmoeen/wc-ajax-product-filter/readme.txt

 When enabled, the filter plugin supports multi-vendor setups by showing the store name as the filter option label.
 This allows customers to easily filter products from specific vendors or stores.
 Supported plugins like **WC Vendors** and **WCFM Marketplace**.

 == Customization ==
-Easily customize the appearance of the filters to match the design and style of your WooCommerce theme.
+Easily customize the appearance of the filters to match the design and style of your theme.
 The plugin provides a variety of settings on the plugin settings page, **including CSS variables**, which allow developers to quickly transform the global style of a filter to a unique style.

 == Dynamic Product Count ==
 Update the product count dynamically based on the applied filters, providing accurate and real-time information to customers, allowing customers to filter products with confidence and avoiding "no results found" messages.